Periodontal Treatment in Torrance, CA

 Plaque is the main driver of periodontal disease, but several factors can speed it up:

-• Smoking and vaping — the single biggest preventable risk factor
+• Smoking and vaping — One of the leading preventable causes of gum disease.

-• Chronic stress weakens the body’s ability to fight infection
+• Chronic stress — Can weaken the immune system and reduce the body’s ability to fight infection.

-• Teeth grinding and clenching (bruxism) — stresses the gums and bone
+• Teeth grinding and clenching (bruxism) — Places excessive pressure on the gums and supporting bone.

 If any of these apply to you, consistent periodontal treatment in Torrance, CA becomes even more critical.